SpongeBob HeroPants: Development

 The game was announced on October 18, 2014.
 A trailer for the game was released on January 6, 2015.

 Reception

-Marc Saltzman of Common Sense Media gave it 2 out of 5 stars saying "Unless you're a huge SpongeBob SquarePants fan who can't wait for this game to appear in the bargain bin of your favorite game store, there isn't anything too exciting here."
+Marc Saltzman of Common Sense Media gave it 2 out of 5 stars stating, "unless you're a huge SpongeBob SquarePants fan who can't wait for this game to appear in the bargain bin of your favorite game store, there isn't anything too exciting here."
 Spanish site Atomix said the game "would be an acceptable game if we saw it in a PlayStation One, but now it's unacceptable."